Tropical Storm Ian strengthens in the Caribbean and tracks toward Florida - KTVZ

 As it reemerges into the warm waters of the eastern Gulf of Mexico, it is possible that the storm reaches major hurricane status with winds at or above 111 mph (178 km/h).

 “Ian is likely to be near major hurricane intensity when it approaches western Cuba,” the hurricane center said.
-“Since Ian is not expected to remain over Cuba long, little weakening is expected due to that land interaction, and the forecast again shows Ian as a major hurricane over the eastern Gulf when it is approaching the west coast of Florida.”
+“Since Ian is not expected to remain over Cuba long, little weakening is expected due to that land interaction.”

 If it strengthens to a Category 3 or higher before reaching Florida, it would be the first major hurricane to make landfall there since Hurricane Michael in 2018, which was a monster Category 5 storm when it collided with the Florida panhandle.
 Michael also underwent rapid intensification before it made landfall, a phenomenon which has been made more likely as ocean temperatures warm due to the climate crisis.